GPUOpen-Tools/radeon_compute_profiler/BUILD.md

 ##### Prerequisites
  * RCP uses some shared components which are built using scons.
 You will need to install scons as follows:
    * `sudo apt-get install scons`
+ * RCP requires OpenGL headers in order to build the OpenCL™ profiler backend.
+You will need to install mesa-common-dev as follows:
+   * `sudo apt-get install mesa-common-dev`
  * In order to build the 32-bit version of RCP, you will need to install the following libraries:
    * `sudo apt-get install gcc-multilib g++-multilib`
  * When building on Ubuntu 16.04, you will need to install the compatible Boost libraries: